Menu

 form 1

-In the "Core Information" section, you need to select the environment, fill in the pricing plan title and description.
+In the Core Information section, you need to select the environment, fill in the pricing plan title and description.

-The environment must match the price_id filled in "Stripe Integration" and must match the environment of the STRIPE_SECRET_KEY and STRIPE_PUBLISHABLE_KEY environment variables.
-This step may seem slightly cumbersome, but it ensures that test environment pricing plans won't be mistakenly set to production environment due to incorrect operations.
+The selected environment must correspond to the environment of the price_id filled in Stripe Integration, and must also match the environment of the environment variables STRIPE_SECRET_KEY and STRIPE_PUBLISHABLE_KEY.
+This step may seem slightly cumbersome, but it ensures that you won't accidentally set test environment pricing plans to production environment due to incorrect operations, which would cause payment failures.

 Stripe Integration